bookofjoa/bookofjoa/Bookofjoa/chapters/navigation/chapter-72-the-infinite-journey.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 4</span></h3>
-<p>The ultimate life understands that your contribution to this journey matters regardless of size, visibility, or recognition from others.</p>
+<p>Joa understands that your contribution to this journey matters regardless of size, visibility, or recognition from others.</p>
 </div>

 <div class="verse">